apache/mesos/docs/ssl.md

 ### OpenSSL
 We require [OpenSSL](https://github.com/openssl/openssl).
 There are multiple branches of OpenSSL that are being maintained by the community.
 Since security requires being vigilant, we recommend reading the release notes for the current releases of OpenSSL and deciding on a version within your organization based on your security needs.
 Mesos is not too deeply dependent on specific OpenSSL versions, so there is room for you to make security decisions as an organization.
-Please ensure the `event2` and `openssl` headers are available for building mesos.
+Please ensure the `event2` and `openssl` headers are available for building Mesos.

 ~~~
 // For example, on OSX: